JakobRat/RALF/README.md

 # RALF - Reinforcement Learning assisted Automated analog Layout design Flow

-As part of a master's thesis, at the Institute for Integrated Circuits (IIC), Johannes Kepler University, Linz, Austria, a automated analog layout design flow were developed.
+As part of a master's thesis, at the Institute for Integrated Circuits (IIC), Johannes Kepler University, Linz, Austria, an automated analog layout design flow were developed.

 ## Getting started